eleslie-xy/eleslie-xy/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me?
 Just check above
 - 😄 Pronouns: He
 - ⚡ Fun fact: "I like cakes ... i mean a lot.
-Bribe me with them is you need a favor.
+Bribe me with them if you need a favor.